19 Essential Steps to Take Before Downsizing Your Home

 Set Clear Goals for Downsizing

 Start with the real reason behind the move.
-Downsizing isn’t just about trading square footage for a cheaper mortgage.
-It’s about aligning your space with your priorities.
+Downsizing your home isn’t just about trading square footage for a cheaper mortgage, it’s about aligning your space with your priorities.

-So figure that out first, then let everything else line up behind it.
+So set downsizing goals first, then let everything else line up behind them.

 Assess Your Financial Situation